nthallen/arp-das/mkrtkit/README.txt

 The assumption is that all of these tools are run against a system that is a full licensed installation of the QNX development system.
-The target systems are runtime systems, which may include some open source development tools.
+The target systems are runtime systems, which may include some free open source development tools.

 Package definitions are stored under the pkgs directory.
 Each package contains a Header file and one or more MANIFEST files.

-The Header may include comments, dependencies and reference to the MANIFSET files.
+The Header may include comments, dependencies and reference to the MANIFEST files.
 Comments appear on lines starting with the '#' character.
 Dependencies are specified with the 'Requires:' keyword and list the names of one or more packages.
 The 'Files:' keyword identifies the MANIFEST files: